TUW-GEO/ismn/README.rst

 Readers for data from the International Soil Moisture Network (ISMN) https://ismn.earth.

-This package is installable through pip:
+This package is installable through pip (verified for ``python>=3.9``)

 .. code::

     pip install ismn

+This should also install all dependencies on Window, Linux or MacOS.

 Quickstart
 ----------